nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_invest_results.md

 {% include custom/section.warnbanner.html %}

 ## Investigation Results Section Content ##
 The Investigation results section carries information about investigation results for the patient.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>